simonegli8/BibliaLibre/Bibles/SpanishEnglish.rvr-web/66-Apocalipsis.md

 # 9
 ## La quinta trompeta o el primer ay
-^1^ El quinto ángel tocó la trompeta y vi una estrella del cielo que había caído a la tierra.
-Se le dio la llave del pozo del abismo. ^2^ Abrió la fosa del abismo, y salió humo de la fosa, como el humo de un horno encendido.
-El sol y el aire se oscurecieron a causa del humo de la fosa. ^a^ ^3^ Entonces, del humo salieron langostas sobre la tierra, y se les dio poder, como tienen poder los escorpiones de la tierra. ^4^ Se les dijo que no debían hacer daño a la hierba de la tierra, ni a ninguna cosa verde, ni a ningún árbol, sino sólo a las personas que no tienen el sello de Dios en la frente. ^b^ ^5^ Se les dio poder, no para matarlos, sino para atormentarlos durante cinco meses.
-Su tormento era como el tormento de un escorpión cuando golpea a una persona. ^6^ En esos días la gente buscará la muerte y no la encontrará.
-Desearán morir, y la muerte huirá de ellos. ^c^
-^a^[**9:2** Jl 2,2; Jl 2,10] ^b^[**9:4** Apoc 7,3] ^c^[**9:6** Apoc 6,16]

-^7^ Las formas de las langostas eran como caballos preparados para la guerra.
-En sus cabezas había algo parecido a coronas de oro, y sus rostros eran como los de las personas. ^8^ Tenían el pelo como el de las mujeres, y sus dientes eran como los de los leones. ^9^ Tenían corazas como corazas de hierro.
-El sonido de sus alas era como el de muchos carros y caballos que corren a la guerra. ^10^ Tenían colas como las de los escorpiones, con aguijones.
-En sus colas tienen poder para dañar a los hombres durante cinco meses. ^11^ Tienen sobre ellos como rey al ángel del abismo.
-Su nombre en hebreo es “Abadón”, pero en griego tiene el nombre de “Apollyon”.
+@1 Y el quinto ángel tocó la trompeta, y vi una estrella que cayó del cielo en la tierra; y le fué dada la llave del pozo del abismo.
+@2 Y abrió el pozo del abismo, y subió humo del pozo como el humo de un gran horno; y oscurecióse el sol y el aire por el humo del pozo.
+@3 Y del humo salieron langostas sobre la tierra; y fuéles dada potestad, como tienen potestad los escorpiones de la tierra.
+@4 Y les fué mandado que no hiciesen daño á la hierba de la tierra, ni á ninguna cosa verde, ni á ningún árbol, sino solamente á los hombres que no tienen la señal de Dios en sus frentes.
+@5 Y les fué dado que no los matasen, sino que los atormentasen cinco meses; y su tormento era como tormento de escorpión, cuando hiere al hombre.
+@6 Y en aquellos días buscarán los hombres la muerte, y no la hallarán; y desearán morir, y la muerte huirá de ellos.

+@7 Y el parecer de las langostas era semejante á caballos aparejados para la guerra: y sobre sus cabezas tenían como coronas semejantes al oro; y sus caras como caras de hombres.
+@8 Y tenían cabellos como cabellos de mujeres: y sus dientes eran como dientes de leones.
+@9 Y tenían corazas como corazas de hierro; y el estruendo de sus alas, como el ruido de carros que con muchos caballos corren á la batalla.
+@10 Y tenían colas semejantes á las de los escorpiones, y tenían en sus colas aguijones; y su poder era de hacer daño á los hombres cinco meses.
+@11 Y tienen sobre sí por rey al ángel del abismo, cuyo nombre en hebraico es Abaddon, y en griego, Apollyon.

-^12^ El primer ay ha pasado.
-He aquí, todavía hay dos ayes que vienen después de esto.
+@12 El primer ¡Ay! es pasado: he aquí, vienen aún dos ayes después de estas cosas.

 ## La sexta trompeta o el segundo ay
-^13^ El sexto ángel tocó la trompeta.
-Oí una voz desde los cuernos del altar de oro que está delante de Dios, ^a^ ^14^ que decía al sexto ángel que tenía la trompeta: “¡Libera a los cuatro ángeles que están atados en el gran río Éufrates!” ^b^
+@13 Y el sexto ángel tocó la trompeta; y oí una voz de los cuatro cuernos del altar de oro que estaba delante de Dios,
+@14 Diciendo al sexto ángel que tenía la trompeta: Desata los cuatro ángeles que están atados en el gran río Eufrates.
-^a^[**9:13** Apoc 8,3; Éxod 27,2; Éxod 30,1-3] ^b^[**9:14** Apoc 16,12]

-^15^ Fueron liberados los cuatro ángeles que habían sido preparados para esa hora y día y mes y año, para que pudieran matar a un tercio de la humanidad. ^a^ ^16^ El número de los ejércitos de los jinetes era de doscientos millones.
-Oí el número de ellos. ^17^ Así vi a los caballos en la visión y a los que estaban sentados en ellos, con corazas de color rojo fuego, azul jacinto y amarillo azufre; y las cabezas de los caballos parecían cabezas de leones.
-De sus bocas salen fuego, humo y azufre. ^18^ Por estas tres plagas murió la tercera parte de la humanidad: por el fuego, el humo y el azufre que salieron de sus bocas. ^19^ Porque el poder de los caballos está en sus bocas y en sus colas.
-Porque sus colas son como serpientes, y tienen cabezas; y con ellas hacen daño.
-^a^[**9:15** Apoc 8,1]
+@15 Y fueron desatados los cuatro ángeles que estaban aparejados para la hora y día y mes y año, para matar la tercera parte de los hombres.
+@16 Y el número del ejército de los de á caballo era doscientos millones.
+Y oí el número de ellos.
+@17 Y así vi los caballos en visión, y los que sobre ellos estaban sentados, los cuales tenían corazas de fuego, de jacinto, y de azufre.
+Y las cabezas de los caballos eran como cabezas de leones; y de la boca de ellos salía fuego y humo y azufre.
+@18 De estas tres plagas fué muerta la tercera parte de los hombres: del fuego, y del humo, y del azufre, que salían de la boca de ellos.
+@19 Porque su poder está en su boca y en sus colas: porque sus colas eran semejantes á serpientes, y tenían cabezas, y con ellas dañan.

-^20^ El resto de la humanidad, que no murió con estas plagas, no se arrepintió de las obras de sus manos, para no adorar a los demonios y a los ídolos de oro, de plata, de bronce, de piedra y de madera, que no pueden ver, oír ni caminar. ^a^ ^21^ No se arrepintieron de sus asesinatos, de sus hechicerías, de su inmoralidad sexual ni de sus robos.
+@20 Y los otros hombres que no fueron muertos con estas plagas, aun no se arrepintieron de las obras de sus manos, para que no adorasen á los demonios, y á las imágenes de oro, y de plata, y de metal, y de piedra, y de madera; las cuales no pueden ver, ni oir, ni andar:
-^a^[**9:20** Apoc 16,9]
+@21 Y no se arrepintieron de sus homicidios, ni de sus hechicerías, ni de su fornicación, ni de sus hurtos.

 \switchcolumn
 \nopandoc{\begin{otherlanguage}{english}}

 # 9
+## The fifth trumpet or the first woe
-^1^ The fifth angel sounded, and I saw a star from the sky which had fallen to the earth.
-The key to the pit of the abyss was given to him. ^2^ He opened the pit of the abyss, and smoke went up out of the pit, like the smoke from a^a^ burning furnace.
-The sun and the air were darkened because of the smoke from the pit. ^3^ Then out of the smoke came locusts on the earth, and power was given to them, as the scorpions of the earth have power. ^4^ They were told that they should not hurt the grass of the earth, neither any green thing, neither any tree, but only those people who don’t have God’s seal on their foreheads. ^5^ They were given power, not to kill them, but to torment them for five months.
-Their torment was like the torment of a scorpion when it strikes a person. ^6^ In those days people will seek death, and will in no way find it.
+@1 The fifth angel sounded, and I saw a star from the sky which had fallen to the earth.
+The key to the pit of the abyss was given to him.
+@2 He opened the pit of the abyss, and smoke went up out of the pit, like the smoke from a^a^ burning furnace.
+The sun and the air were darkened because of the smoke from the pit.
+@3 Then out of the smoke came locusts on the earth, and power was given to them, as the scorpions of the earth have power.
+@4 They were told that they should not hurt the grass of the earth, neither any green thing, neither any tree, but only those people who don’t have God’s seal on their foreheads.
+@5 They were given power, not to kill them, but to torment them for five months.
+Their torment was like the torment of a scorpion when it strikes a person.
+@6 In those days people will seek death, and will in no way find it.
 They will desire to die, and death will flee from them.
 ^a^[**9:2** TR adds “great”]

-^7^ The shapes of the locusts were like horses prepared for war.
-On their heads were something like golden crowns, and their faces were like people’s faces. ^8^ They had hair like women’s hair, and their teeth were like those of lions. ^9^ They had breastplates like breastplates of iron.
-The sound of their wings was like the sound of many chariots and horses rushing to war. ^10^ They have tails like those of scorpions, with stingers.
-In their tails they have power to harm men for five months. ^11^ They have over them as king the angel of the abyss.
+@7 The shapes of the locusts were like horses prepared for war.
+On their heads were something like golden crowns, and their faces were like people’s faces.
+@8 They had hair like women’s hair, and their teeth were like those of lions.
+@9 They had breastplates like breastplates of iron.
+The sound of their wings was like the sound of many chariots and horses rushing to war.
+@10 They have tails like those of scorpions, with stingers.
+In their tails they have power to harm men for five months.
+@11 They have over them as king the angel of the abyss.
 His name in Hebrew is “Abaddon”,^a^ but in Greek, he has the name “Apollyon”.^b^
 ^a^[**9:11** “Abaddon” is a Hebrew word that means “ruin”, “destruction”, or “the place of destruction”] ^b^[**9:11** “Apollyon” means “Destroyer”.]

-^12^ The first woe is past.
+@12 The first woe is past.
 Behold, there are still two woes coming after this.

+## The sixth trumpet or the second woe
-^13^ The sixth angel sounded.
-I heard a voice from the horns of the golden altar which is before God, ^14^ saying to the sixth angel who had the trumpet, “Free the four angels who are bound at the great river Euphrates!”
+@13 The sixth angel sounded.
+I heard a voice from the horns of the golden altar which is before God,
+@14 saying to the sixth angel who had the trumpet, “Free the four angels who are bound at the great river Euphrates!”

-^15^ The four angels were freed who had been prepared for that hour and day and month and year, so that they might kill one third of mankind. ^16^ The number of the armies of the horsemen was two hundred million.^a^ I heard the number of them. ^17^ Thus I saw the horses in the vision and those who sat on them, having breastplates of fiery red, hyacinth blue, and sulfur yellow; and the horses’ heads resembled lions’ heads.
-Out of their mouths proceed fire, smoke, and sulfur. ^18^ By these three plagues, one third of mankind was killed: by the fire, the smoke, and the sulfur, which proceeded out of their mouths. ^19^ For the power of the horses is in their mouths and in their tails.
+@15 The four angels were freed who had been prepared for that hour and day and month and year, so that they might kill one third of mankind.
+@16 The number of the armies of the horsemen was two hundred million.^a^ I heard the number of them.
+@17 Thus I saw the horses in the vision and those who sat on them, having breastplates of fiery red, hyacinth blue, and sulfur yellow; and the horses’ heads resembled lions’ heads.
+Out of their mouths proceed fire, smoke, and sulfur.
+@18 By these three plagues, one third of mankind was killed: by the fire, the smoke, and the sulfur, which proceeded out of their mouths.
+@19 For the power of the horses is in their mouths and in their tails.
 For their tails are like serpents, and have heads; and with them they harm.
 ^a^[**9:16** literally, “ten thousands of ten thousands”]

-^20^ The rest of mankind, who were not killed with these plagues, didn’t repent of the works of their hands, that they wouldn’t worship demons, and the idols of gold, and of silver, and of brass, and of stone, and of wood, which can’t see, hear, or walk. ^21^ They didn’t repent of their murders, their sorceries,^a^ their sexual immorality, or their thefts.
+@20 The rest of mankind, who were not killed with these plagues, didn’t repent of the works of their hands, that they wouldn’t worship demons, and the idols of gold, and of silver, and of brass, and of stone, and of wood, which can’t see, hear, or walk.
+@21 They didn’t repent of their murders, their sorceries,^a^ their sexual immorality, or their thefts.
 ^a^[**9:21** The word for “sorceries” (pharmakeia) also implies the use of potions, poisons, and drugs]

 \nopandoc{\end{otherlanguage}}